Potato Babka with Meat in the Oven

 6. Step 6:

-Transfer the resulting mass into a sieve and, pressing the potato mass with a spoon, squeeze out a little juice.
-This will remove excess starch from the dish.
-But do not overdo it, otherwise the potato grandmother may turn out very dry.
-Return the potato mass to the bowl.
+Transfer the mixture to a sieve and press it with a spoon to squeeze out a little of the liquid.
+This removes excess starch, but don't overdo it, or the babka may turn out too dry.
+Return the potato mixture to the bowl.

 7. Step 7:

-Beat a chicken egg into the potato mass, add flour and salt to taste.
-Mix thoroughly to get a homogeneous mass.
+Beat the egg into the potato mixture and add the flour and salt to taste.
+Mix thoroughly until smooth.

 8. Step 8:

-Prepare the form.
-Using a pastry brush, thoroughly lubricate the bottom and sides of the mold with vegetable oil.
-You can use any shape: a duck coop, a cast iron, a ceramic mold, a baking tray and even pots.
-In a greased form, put half of the potato mass and smooth it out a little.
-Put the meat filling in the next layer, also distributing it evenly.
-Put the remaining potato mass in the last layer.
-Carefully smooth out again, without mixing the layers.
+Prepare the dish.
+Using a pastry brush, thoroughly grease the bottom and sides with vegetable oil.
+Any dish works — a roasting pan, a cast-iron pot, a ceramic dish, a baking sheet, or even small crocks.
+Spread half of the potato mixture into the greased dish and smooth it out a little.
+Spread the meat filling over it as the next layer, distributing it evenly.
+Top with the remaining potato mixture as the last layer and smooth it out again without mixing the layers.

 9. Step 9: